bpaskin/JavaExamples/JGroupsWithLibertyJPA/README.md

 ```
 This tells EclipseLink to use JGroups and where the JGroups configuration file is located and named.

 4. Update the `jgroupsConfig.xml` file and update the hostnames and ports.
 In the sample TCP is being used, but JGroups supports other protocols, like UDP.
+To see other configuration examples the [JGroups GitHub](https://github.com/belaban/JGroups/tree/master/conf) has them.

 5. The only programming difference is that in JPA the regular annotation for caching is `@Cacheable`, however the application must use the specific EclipseLink `@Cache` which can be seen in the `Perfuser` Entity.